notthetup/blog/_posts/2009-01-03-whats-this-zii-about.md

 For eg. let's say we want to watch a video, we can configure the cores to form a H.264 decoder, and suddenly the H.264 decoding becomes a very fast process, since it's being done automatically by the HW (Hardware), and not by SW (Software) as it is done in most cases today.
 If we can drasctically speed up such processor intestive tasks, like Multimedia rendering, and complex calculations, we will start seeing many more interesting advances in computing technology, including the efficiency which Creative has promised.

-But why would Creative do something like this??
+But why would Creative do something like this?
 Which brings me to the part of the email " _10 years, over a billion dollars and over 10,000 man-years_".
 10 years is a long time.
 And something that Creative has been ignoring about the same amount of time is their IC Design business.
 Yes we've had the X-Fi, but that was just one, and it probably was designed much earlier.
-What else??
+What else?

 And also if Creative has really been doing this for 10 years, they must have taxed the rest of the company by drawing loads of funds and skilled manpower.
 Which, we have seen happening as Creative has had some financial troubles in the recent years, and also they've had a lack-luster product line-up following the X-Fi.